slarmoo/.github/profile/webFrameworks/react/reactivity/reactivity.md

 Making the UI react to changes in user input or data, is one of the architectural foundations of React.
 React enables reactivity with three major pieces of a React component: `props`, `state`, and `render`.

-When a component's JSX is rendered, React parses the JSX creates a list of any references to the component's `state` or `prop` objects.
+When a component's JSX is rendered, React parses the JSX and creates a list of any references to the component's `state` or `prop` objects.
 React then monitors those objects and if it detects that they have changed it will call the component's `render` function so that the impact of the change is visualized.

 The following example contains two components.
 A parent Survey component and a child Question component.
 The Survey has a state named `color`.
 The Question has a property named `color`.
 The Survey passes its `color` state to the Question as a property.
 This means that any change to the Survey's color will also be reflected in the Question's color.
 This is a powerful means for a parent to control a child's functionality.